 Step 1: Export content and data from your old site

-2. Click Tools from the left-hand side menu and then scroll down to the Site Tools section where the Export option is located.
+2. Click Settings from the left-hand side menu and then scroll down to the Site Tools section where the Export option is located.

 Step 2: Import content and data into your new site

-2. Click Tools from the left-hand side menu and then scroll down to the Site Tools section where the Import option is located.
+2. Click Settings from the left-hand side menu and then scroll down to the Site Tools section where the Import option is located.

 That’s it!
 All your content and data is now transferred from your free WordPress account to your stand-alone WordPress application.